Pathways Through the Major/Minor

 Are you eager to learn how the mind works and what factors guide human behavior?
 Are you captivated by questions like to what extent are we a product of “nature” versus “nurture”?
 How do biases develop?
 How do emotions and stress influence our physical health?
 How does culture affect our attitudes and sense of self?
 If so, a psychology major may be for you!

 All students begin the psychology major with Introductory Psychology (Psych 105 or, at Haverford, Psych 100; note that a score of 5 on the AP exam waives the requirement for Psych 105 at Bryn Mawr).
 They then take Psych 205, Research Methods and Statistics, which provides students with a strong foundation of the methodological tools psychologists use to answer questions.
 After that, there are multiple pathways through a major or minor in psychology, depending on students’ interests.
+Students may complete either a Senior Thesis or Senior Seminar for their senior capstone experience.
+The thesis provides students with the opportunity to conduct a research study over the course of two semesters during their senior year, working closely with a faculty advisor.
+The senior seminar provides students with a one semester opportunity to deeply engage with current issues and research in the field of psychology.
+More information about senior thesis is available here:

 Below, please see the psychology major/minor requirements and more information about what a path through the psychology department could look like for you!